Creating a Comprehensive Plan for Your Future

 Together, these two documents make up what is known as a health care directive.
 They will take effect when you cannot make your own health care decisions, such as being unable to understand the nature or consequences of your health care choices or you are unable to communicate your wishes.

-At Fellerman & Ciarimboli, our estate planning attorneys have handled many cases where a power of attorney was needed.
-We will go through the process step by step to make sure you have the right plan in place, and the right agent should anything happen to you.
+At Fellerman & Ciarimboli Law PC, our estate planning attorneys have handled many cases where a power of attorney was needed.
+We can go through the process step by step to make sure you have the right plan in place, as well as the right agent should anything happen to you.
 If you need someone to step into that role, our attorneys would gladly help to make sure your decisions are followed through.

-If you are considering setting up a power of attorney or creating a living will, Fellerman & Ciarimboli is here to help.
-Contact our offices in Kingston, Scranton, and Philadelphia today for a free consultation.
+If you are considering setting up a power of attorney or creating a living will, Fellerman & Ciarimboli Law PC is here to help.
+Contact our Pennsylvania power of attorney lawyers today to learn more about creating a comprehensive estate plan.